 Q: What does the spacer tracks on your CD's do?
 I noticed a 1-minute spacer on track 97 and five minutes on track 98.

 A: You may want to program a longer period of time between the track you are teaching your pet.
 For example: If you decided to go shopping and would be gone for several hours, your bird would become very tired of hearing the same track over and over for that length of time.
 You can program Track 97 or 98 which is 5 minutes in between words by using your CD Players programming feature.
 Thus you can teach your bird even while you are at work without fear.
 Other CD's just don't have this feature like ours.

 Q: Why do birds learn to swear so quickly?

 A: Birds learn to swear because of the emphasis placed in the word by the user.
-A parrot can learn words quickly by placing emphasis, volume, impact and dramatization to the word.
-This is a little known secret of the bird training field.
+A parrot can learn words quickly by placing emphasis, volume, impact, and dramatization of the word.
+This is a little-known secret of the bird training field.